jiange91/lm_compiler/docs/source/user_guide/quickstart.rst

 This section demonstrates the basic way to use Cognify using a simple example.

-Integrate Cognify in Three Steps
+Run Cognify in Four Simple Steps
 ================================

 1. Connect to Your Workflow